お客様の素早い設計とより早い製品化を実現する、技術情報と専門知識をご紹介します。

 PuTTY is a popular terminal emulation application.
 This program can be used to display information sent from your NXP development platform's virtual serial port.

-The KW36/35 is an ultra low power, highly integrated single-chip device that enables Bluetooth low energy (LE) ver.
-5.0 and Generic FSK (at 250, 500 and 1000 kbps) RF connectivity for automotive embedded systems.
+The KW36/35/34 is an ultra-low power, highly integrated single-chip family that enables Bluetooth Low Energy version 5 and Generic FSK (at 250, 500 and 1000 kbps) connectivity for automotive, industrial and medical embedded systems.
 Find out more at KW36/35 product page.

 With more than 30 years of sensor innovation, our latest sensing solutions portfolio launches a new era for the industry.
-Our next-generation sensors feature a perfect balance of intelligent integration, logic, and customizable platform software to enable smarter, more differentiated applications.
-Find out more at http://nxp.com/sensors
+Our next-generation sensors feature a perfect balance of intelligent integration, logic, and customizable platform software to enable smarter and more differentiated applications.
+Find out more at Sensors.

 Download MCUXpresso SDK with Connectivity Software